Mcmicc3/linked-blog-starter-md/Health/Recipes.md

 - **Olive Oil:** This helps the seasoning stick to the chicken and gives it a nice crisp skin once air fried.
 - https://therecipecritic.com/air-fryer-chicken-legs/

+Place the chicken legs skin side down in the basket of the air fryer.
+Cook at **380 degrees for 10 minutes**.
+Flip after 10 minutes and continue to cook for **7-8 more minutes** until no longer pink and the internal temperature is 165 degrees Fahrenheit.
+- 380 degrees for 18 minutes

 # Salmon
 - Paprika
 - Oil